 To remap colour sample locations of a region-wise packed picture to a unit sphere, the following ordered steps are applied:

-– A region-wise packed picture is obtained as the cropped output picture by decoding a coded picture.
+A region-wise packed picture is obtained as the cropped decoded picture by decoding a coded picture.
 For purposes of interpretation of chroma samples, the input to the indicated remapping process is the set of decoded sample values after applying an (unspecified) upsampling conversion process to the 4:4:4 colour sampling format as necessary when chroma_format_idc is equal to 1 (4:2:0 chroma format) or 2 (4:2:2 chroma format).
 This (unspecified) upsampling process should account for the relative positioning relationship between the luma and chroma samples as indicated by chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field, when present.

-– If region-wise packing is indicated, the sample locations of the region-wise packed picture are converted to sample locations of the respective projected picture as specified in clause D.3.41.5.4.
+If region-wise packing is indicated, the sample locations of the region-wise packed picture are converted to sample locations of the respective projected picture as specified in clause D.3.41.6.4.
 Otherwise, the projected picture is identical to the region-wise packed picture.

-– If frame packing is indicated, the sample locations of the projected picture are converted to sample locations of the respective constituent picture of the projected picture, as specified in clause D.3.41.5.6.
+If frame packing is indicated, the sample locations of the projected picture are converted to sample locations of the respective constituent picture of the projected picture, as specified in clause D.3.41.6.5.
 Otherwise, the constituent picture of the projected picture is identical to the projected picture.

-– The sample locations of a constituent picture the projected picture are converted to sphere coordinates relative to the local coordinate axes, as specified in clause D.3.41.5.2.
+The sample locations of a constituent picture the projected picture are converted to sphere coordinates relative to the local coordinate axes, as specified in clause .

-– If rotation is indicated, the sphere coordinates relative to the local coordinate axes are converted to sphere coordinates relative to the global coordinate axes, as specified in clause D.3.41.5.3.
+If rotation is indicated, the sphere coordinates relative to the local coordinate axes are converted to sphere coordinates relative to the global coordinate axes, as specified in clause D.3.41.6.3.
 Otherwise, the global coordinate axes are identical to the local coordinate axes.

-The overall process for mapping of luma sample locations within a region-wise packed picture to sphere coordinates relative to the global coordinate axes is normatively specified in clause D.3.41.5.5.
+The overall process for mapping of luma sample locations within a region-wise packed picture to sphere coordinates relative to the global coordinate axes is normatively specified in clause D.3.41.6.5.